askmish/sawtooth-rfcs/text/0001-poet2-consensus.md

 would like to get a better understanding of the details of the PoET 2.0 algorithm.

-This RFC describes a new PoET 2.0 Consensus for supporting the Intel® Software Guard Extensions(SGX) machines without Platform Services Enclave(PSE).
+This RFC describes a new PoET 2.0 Consensus for supporting the IntelÂ® Software Guard Extensions(SGX) machines without Platform Services Enclave(PSE).

 # Motivation
 [motivation]: #motivation

-PoET 1.0 offers a very unique and efficient way to achieve consensus based on secure timers set inside an Intel® Software Guard Extensions (SGX) enclave.
+PoET 1.0 offers a very unique and efficient way to achieve consensus based on secure timers set inside an IntelÂ® Software Guard Extensions (SGX) enclave.
 The secure timer and the monotonic counters used in PoET 1.0 rely on _SGX Platform Services_ to access these services from the system hardware.
 _SGX Platform Services_, unfortunately, are not yet available on all SGX